 My little brother, Robert H Sallee, was born in Colorado on about 1932.

 Then off we went to California!
-We were livin in Los Angeles, Los Angeles, Californias on 1 Apr 1940.
+We were living in Los Angeles, California on 1 Apr 1940.

 In 1949 I was in the Navy and stationed at Lakehurst Naval Air Station.
 I was married to Dorothea Roselle who had a son and we lived in Freehold, New Jersey.